michal-luszczuk/MakeBillingEasy/README.md

     }
 }
 ```
-Later start the purchase flow
+Later start the purchase flow in the activity/fragment
 ```kotlin
 billingRepository.launchFlow(activity, params)
 ```